By Manisha Sinha

 Stephens’ book is the bible of neo-Confederates, who since then have been seeking to rehabilitate the South’s “Lost Cause” by claiming that opposition to the tariff, states’ rights, local governance, or, more nebulously, “Southern heritage” defined the conflict.

-Which brings us to Trump, who in an interview this week asked of the Civil War, “Why could that one have not been worked out?”
+Which brings us to Trump, who in an interview asked of the Civil War, “Why could that one have not been worked out?”
 Trump, who has previously paraded his historical ignorance, most famously in his remarks on the Civil War era abolitionist Frederick Douglass, seems to be resuscitating the “needless war” school of Civil War causation that most historians thought they had put to bed in the 1940s.

 This school of revisionist historians not only downplayed the sectional conflict over slavery, but also argued that a blundering generation of politicians had led the country down the path of war.